trstovall/lazarus/README.md

 #### Elijah:

-> Sometimes I wother, Father, if our paths are so different that we can't truly see eye to eye.
+> Sometimes I wonder, Father, if our paths are so different that we can't truly see eye to eye.
 I want to believe that there's a truth even beyond your knowledge and my doubts.
 Is there something that unites us?

 #### Alex: